nortikin/sverchok/docs/geometry.rst

 3d geometry
 -----------

-The most fundamental element you need to know about is the *vertex*.
+The most fundamental element you need to know about is the *Vertex*.
 A vertex is a point in 3d space described by 3 or 4 values which represent its X, Y and Z location.
 Optionally a 4th value can represent a property of the vertex, usually *influence* or *weight* and is denoted by **W**.